karlcswanson/micboard/docs/multivenue.md

 # Micboard Multivenue Server
-Using NGINX, a single server can provide separate instances of micboard for each venue across a campus.
+A single server can provide separate instances of micboard for each venue across a campus.

-For Micboard multivenue, NGINX is setup as a transparent proxy server.
+For Micboard multivenue, [NGINX](https://www.nginx.com) is setup as a transparent proxy server.
 NGINX internally routes traffic for each venue to the correct micboard instance based on the URL.  `micboard.local/venue-a` renders the instance for venue-a while `/venue-b` serves the instance for venue b.

 ## Micboard Configuration
-Setup and enable systemd service for each venue
+Setup and enable systemd service for each venue.

 `micboard-venue-a`
 ```